confessore/rexmit/README.md

     ```

 - if you're on a mac, airplay receiver uses port 5000.
-    you can disable airplay reciver by navigating to system preferences > sharing > uncheck airplay reciever
+    you can disable airplay receiver by navigating to system preferences > sharing > uncheck airplay receiver

 ## installation